 iPhone 12 Color Options

-Apple sells the iPhone 12 in five colors.
-The colors include:
+Apple sells the iPhone 12 and iPhone 12 mini in six colors.
+They include:

-We don’t expect Apple to add color options later in the year or in 2021.
+We don’t expect Apple to add new color options in 2021.

 iPhone 12 Color Wear and Discoloration Issues